Why T Levels?

 T Levels at Stanmore College

 T Levels are an excellent way for young learners to combine studying with work experience.
 They are a combination of academic and practical learning, exposing the student to the working world within their chosen T Level area.
-These courses have been offered at the Stanmore College for three years in: Accounting, ICT, Business Management & Admin, Science, and Early Years.
-The college will also offer T Levels in Engineering and Health & Social Care from 2024.
+These courses are offered at Stanmore College in Accounting, ICT, Business Management & Admin, Science, Early Years, Engineering and Health & Social Care.

 Let's hear from our teachers and support staff, what is their take on T Levels?